Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/Deployment on Streamlit/README.md

 ## **Conclusion:**

-We have used unsupervised ML algorithm to train our model amd predict accurate clusters for each customer based on their annual income and spending scores.
+We have used unsupervised ML algorithm to train our model and predict accurate clusters for each customer based on their annual income and spending scores.

 Using this prediction and acquiring a complete dataset, we used the generated data to train our supervised ML model.